appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

   <figcaption align = "center"><i>Bind data to widgets</i></figcaption>
 </figure>

-You've completed binding the data to the widgets on the Form.
+🚩 You've completed binding the data to the widgets on the Form.
 Select the rows on the Table to view the corresponding user details on the Form.

+## Update data

-7. On the **Explorer** tab, navigate to **Datasources > users**.
+1. On the **Explorer** tab, navigate to **Datasources > users**.

-8. Click the **New Query +** button to the right of the screen.
+2. Click the **New Query +** button to the right of the screen.

-9. Rename the query to `updateUsers`.
-Write the below query to update any modified data on the widgets back to the database.
+3. Rename the query to `updateUsers`.
+Paste the below update command in the query editor to save any modified data on the widgets back to the database.

   ```sql
   UPDATE users